Booth notebook

 Lineup note

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Runnin' Blue (2019 Remaster) by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) a clean lane instead of boxing the handoff in.
+It leaves Warning Sign by Talking Heads off More Songs About Buildings and Food (1978) a clean lane instead of boxing the handoff in.

 Track context

-Hearing it against The Waves, The Wake matters because it reads like part of an album world, not a detached single.
-In a Certain Light by Great Lake Swimmers off The Waves, The Wake (2018) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With Great Lake Swimmers, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against The Suburbs matters because it reads like part of an album world, not a detached single.
+Half Light Ii (No Celebration) by Arcade Fire off The Suburbs (2010) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Arcade Fire, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for